watz0n/vsd-hdp/README.md

 Topic: Post synthesis STA checks for your design on ss,ff,tt corners

 Goals:
-1. Perform OpenSTA in different corner to collect PVT-Corner statistics
+1. Perform OpenSTA in different corners to collect PVT-Corner statistics

 Status: